Andressafmachado/workload-calculatorAIHR/README.md

 - increase test coverage,
 - move the calculation to the backend

+# config for running locally:
+if necessary:
+- enable "Allow invalid certificates for resources loaded from localhost." at chrome://flags/#allow-insecure-localhost
-(sometimes Chrome can give you a hard time opening localhost: disable chrome extensions/developer mode)
+- disable chrome extensions/developer mode